-CDTC intends to give everyone a voice in the transportation planning process, regardless of their ability or technical knowhow we are not perfect!
-If you find anything on this website difficult to use please let us know by emailing email@example.com.
+CDTC intends to give everyone a voice in the transportation planning process regardless of their ability or technical knowhow, but we are not perfect!
+If you find anything on this website difficult to use please let us know by emailing firstname.lastname@example.org.

 To help us get to the bottom of your difficulty, it would help us if you provide the information advised in ' Contacting Organizations about Inaccessible Websites(External link) ' in your request (especially as outlined in the section 'Describe the Problem(External link)' ).

 At a minimum, please try to include the following information in your email to us:

 - The URL for the page you are having problems accessing.